 - Well being

 La Siesta is a family-friendly hotel and accepts children of all ages.
-Babysitters are bookable, the staff are extremely helpful, and the cinema room with its 300-strong library of films is a great way to entertain kids on rainy days.
+The staff are extremely helpful and the cinema room with its 300-strong film library is great for rainy days.

 Family friendly accommodation: